mestrinio/Avaliacao2-PSR/README.md

 ***
 #### Advanced features
-##### Use Shake Protection
+##### Feature 1 - Use Shake Protection
-The program is designed to draw lines between centroids instead of circles in each centroid
+The program is designed to draw lines between centroids instead of circles in each centroid.
+But sometimes errors in the color detection can happen, and detections on random points of the camera happen, resulting in enormous lines across the canvas.
+Shake protection detects if the distance between lines is too big to be right, and prevents the drawing.
+The program should also function using the mouse clicks to draw when either the detections are failing, or the user chooses to do it.

+##### Feature 2 - Use webcam feed as canvas
+The program should allow the switch in the canvas choice, between the white canvas and the actual webcam frames.

+##### Feature 3 - Draw shapes
+The program should allow the drawing of shapes on the canvas, rectangles, circles and ellipses.
+To do so, the user shall press & hold the corresponding key of the shape, to start drawing it, and release it when finishing the size of the shape.

 <!-- GETTING STARTED -->
 ## Getting Started

-This is a Python file, so it should be ran in a dedicated terminal running main.py, which is the file that runs the entire program, it can be found under /src directory.
+This is a Python file, so it should be ran in a dedicated terminal running color_segmenter.py, which is the file that runs the first part of the program, to select the desired values for detections.
+The second and main part of the program, ar_paint.py, runs the painting part and all it's features, but it has some arguments which will be explained later but can be seen using -h argument.

 ```
-./main.py
+./color_segmenter.py
+./ar_paint.py -h
 ```